 We have allowed the SSH & SFTP connection, next we will be allowing the connection all the incoming and outgoing for our web server i.e. Nginx.

-You can run the below command for allowing all HTTP and HTTPS incoming and outgoing connection to Nginx web server using below command.
+You can run the below command for allowing all HTTP and HTTPS incoming and outgoing connections to the Nginx web server using the below command.

 sudo ufw allow 'Nginx Full'

 However, if you want to just enable the HTTP connection, i.e. the connection to port 80, then you can allow using the below command.

 Lastly, if you’ve SSL encrypted connection to the web server, then you can just allow the HTTPS to Nginx using the below command.

 sudo ufw allow 'Nginx HTTPS'